svgeesus/ondesModulaire/offsets/BOM.md

 **$55.65** (for 3) for PCB

-Vref PSB is just a DIP socket on a scrap of veroboard
+Vref PCB is just a DIP socket on a scrap of veroboard, plus connectors to the main board

 ## Panel